 Britt, Hardin B.(born: 1871 - died: 1963)

 Born in Brownsville, KY, Hardin B. Britt was a trained gospel singer.
 He was the son of Thomas and Julia Britt.
-After attending the Negro common school in Edmonson County, Hardin Britt graduated valedictorian from State University [Simmons College, Louisville], and he also graduated from Eckstein Norton University.
+After attending the Negro common school in Edmonson County, Hardin Britt graduated valedictorian from State University [now Simmons College, Louisville], and he also graduated from Eckstein Norton University in Cane Springs, KY.
 He was the leading soloist at the Baptist World's Congress held in London England; Hardin's performance was reviewed in the Christian Herald, July 1905, "A Sweet Colored Singer."
 By 1920, Britt had settled in Louisivlle, Kentucky, according to the U.S. Census, he lived on Finzer Street where he boarded with Lucy Burton, a cook, and her niece, Rosa Stone, a school teacher.
-Britt was earning a living as a gospel singer.
+Hardin B. Britt was earning his living as a gospel singer.
 In 1937, he was a music teacher living at 2424 W. Walnut Street, according to Caron's Louisville City Directory, 1937, p.263.
 Hardin B. Britt died in Louisville in 1963 [source: Kentucky Death Index].
 For more see Who's Who Among the Colored Baptists of the United States by S. W. Bacote.